There are a lot of Cheng Manching videos on Youtube. However, I found that they often show the same video only with different music or voice in it.

 Luckily, some of the classes were filmed.
 So even after all the years we can get an impression of the studio in New York.
 These are three videos of beginner classes and a video about body position:

 The next one is with form instructions.
 This video is from The Master Tapes, which is a Cheng Manching DVD set with more than four hours of Cheng Manching pushing hands, teaching, fencing, laughing, and telling stories – filmed in the early 1970s.
-If you are interested, it is currently not available at Amazon but I think you can order them still here.
+If you are interested, you can order them here.

 Cheng Manching sword videos